-E. Post-Sabbatical Responsibility
+F. Post-Sabbatical Responsibility

-In the semester following his/her return to campus, each faculty member awarded a sabbatical will submit a report verifying progress toward the stated purpose for which the sabbatical was granted.
+In the semester following his/her return to campus, each faculty member awarded a sabbatical will submit a report in accordance with the schedule below verifying progress toward the stated purpose for which the sabbatical was granted.
 A copy of the final report, with the signed approval of the faculty member's department chairperson and the dean, shall be submitted to the Provost for successful fulfillment of the conditions of a sabbatical.
 Sabbatical reports serve to document substantial or reasonable fulfillment of an approved original or approved modified sabbatical project during the time period.
 A copy of the sabbatical report will be placed in the faculty member's record of employment, and will be made available to APSCUF and the SaLe Committee if requested.